A-Z of harmful chemicals

 BPA is found in plastics, white dental fillings, lenses, computer and mobile phone casings, CDs and some till receipts.
 BPA is a known EDC and is linked to early puberty and breast cancer(4).

-Brominated flame retardants (BFRs) are used in TVs, furniture, computers, carpets, polyurethane foam and paints to make them less flammable.
-Several BFRs are EDCs with potential links to breast cancer (5).
-Many are suspected to be carcinogenic, toxic, persistent and bioaccumulative (6) There is an EU-wide restriction on several brominated flame retardants however new, emerging BFRs are also likely to be harmful.
+Flame retardants (FRs) are used in TVs, furniture, computers, carpets, polyurethane foam and paints to make them less flammable.
+Several are EDCs with potential links to breast cancer (5).
+Many are suspected to be carcinogenic, toxic, persistent and bioaccumulative (6) There is an EU-wide restriction on several brominated flame retardants however new types of FR, including many organophosphorus FRs, are also likely to be harmful.

 Glyphosate is classified by the International Agency for Research on Cancer (IARC) as probably carcinogenic to humans (7) and there is some evidence that it is weakly oestrogenic at high concentrations (8).